charmbracelet/vhs/README.md

 #### Set Window Bar

-Set the type of window bar (Colorful, Rings) of the terminal window with the `Set WindowBar` command.
+Set the type of window bar (Colorful, ColorfulRight, Rings, RingsRight) on the terminal window with the `Set WindowBar` command.

 ```elixir
 Set WindowBar Colorful